ACM Inappropriate Content Policy

 Definition

-ACM recognizes that these matters are often subjective in nature, and that the use of possibly inappropriate material should be judged both in the context of the Work itself, as well as the potential for such material to be considered inappropriate on a standalone basis.
-It may well be that the use of a particular instance of content is entirely appropriate when judged in the context of the Work in which it is presented, just as the opposite may be true.
+ACM recognizes that these matters are often subjective in nature, and that the use of possibly inappropriate material should be judged both in the context of the Work itself and in terms of as the potential for such material to be considered inappropriate on a standalone basis.
+It may well be that the use of a particular instance of material is entirely appropriate when judged in the context of the Work in which it is presented, just as the opposite may be true.

 Decision Making

 Editors-in-Chief and Program Chairs are responsible for making editorial decisions regarding the inclusion or exclusion of content that may be deemed inappropriate.
-However, in instances where such content is approved for publication by Editors-in-Chief or Program Chairs, but which ACM Publications Staff believe fits the above definition for “inappropriate content,” ACM Publications Staff may ask Editors-in-Chief or Program Chairs to reconsider their initial decision.
+However, in instances where such content is approved for publication by Editors-in-Chief or Program Chairs, but ACM Publications Staff believe the material falls within the above definition for “inappropriate content,” ACM Publications Staff may ask Editors-in-Chief or Program Chairs to reconsider their initial decision.
 In such instances, Editors-in-Chief and Program Chairs should request advice and support from any or all of the following:

 • Reviewers.
-Typically, the first to view content submitted for consideration, reviewers should be encouraged to flag or call attention to content that may be considered offensive or disrespectful.
+Typically, the first to view content submitted for consideration, reviewers should be encouraged to flag or call attention to content that may be considered inappropriate

-• Authors.
-Editors and Program Chairs should reach out to authors of questionable material directly.
-Questions to ask:
+• Authors or Content Creators.
+Editors and Program Chairs should reach out to authors or content creators of questionable material directly to discuss the questionable material.
+Questions to ask or conversations to have:

 • Why is the material necessary to the paper?

-• How does this material help you prove the argument in your paper?
+• How does this material help prove the argument in the Work?

-• Are there other images, text, video you can use instead?
+• Are there other images, text, or video which can be used instead which would be deemed more appropriate?

-• Perhaps provide suggestions for authors to tell the story in a manner that will be appreciated by all or clearly defining editorial guidelines.
+• Perhaps provide suggestions for authors or content creators to tell the story in a manner that will be appreciated by all and consideer more clearly defining editorial guidelines.

 Actions and Appeal

 In cases where the Editors-in-Chief or Program Chairs fail to respond to ACM Publications Staff or make a decision to publish the content without changes or modifications, ACM staff may appeal such decisions.
-Likewise, in cases where the Editors-in-Chief or Program Chairs decide to remove such content from an author’s Work without author consent, ACM authors may appeal such decisions.
+Likewise, in cases where the Editors-in-Chief or Program Chairs decide to remove such content from a Work without the authors' or content creators' consent, ACM authors and content creators may appeal such decisions.

 Mailing address: